kubernetes/sig-release/release-team/role-handbooks/release-team-lead/README.md

 ### Week 5

-- Prepare for x.y.0-alpha.1 release ensuring that master-blocking tests are all green
-- Bring exceptions to the Release Team meetings, and make sure SIG representatives for the exception(s) know to attend and discuss if necessary
+- Bring exceptions to the [#sig-release Slack channel](https://kubernetes.slack.com/archives/C2C40FMNF) and to Release Team meetings, and make sure SIG representatives for the exception(s) know to attend and discuss if necessary.
-- Check in with docs team on release notes progress
-- Follow up with SIGs on release themes
 - Begin casual observation of [issues](https://git.k8s.io/sig-release/release-team/role-handbooks/bug-triage/README.md), CI signal, test flakes, and critical PRs

----

-## Release Halfway Point
+- Prepare for x.y.0-alpha.3 release and that master-blocking tests are all green.

 ### Week 6

 - Continue reviewing enhancement exceptions as needed
-- Release themes should be completed by now
-- Exception requests should be almost zero
-- Check in with SIGs on their enhancement work to make sure they know Code Freeze is 3 weeks away, as well as emailing the [kubernetes-dev] list, and notifying the community at the weekly meeting
-- Adjust the enhancements repo/tracking spreadsheet as necessary (this may also require modifying themes that can’t be delivered)
-- Remind Branch Manager that branch CI jobs will be needed next week.
+- Prepare for x.y.0-alpha.4 release and that master-blocking tests are all green.
+- Check in with Release Notes team on release notes progress after the release notes for x.y.0-alpha.4 is generated.

 ### Week 7

-- Coordinate x.y.0-beta.0 release, ensuring master-blocking are 100% green if possible (this release is not an official beta, just an artifact of the release process), and any flakes are being actively worked by SIGs since this is a chance to look at CI signal.
-The release-x.y branch is created automatically as a part of the beta.0 release.
-The Branch Manager now begins daily fast-forwards.
 - The burndown templates should be useful at this point since it starts asking about status relevant to each area now tracking (e.g. branch health, docs, communications, issues, etc.)
-- Branch Manager has release branch CI created and added to Testgrid
 - Most enhancement-oriented tasks should be completed at the end of this week
 - SIGs that have not completed release themes should be contacted again, with a focus on explaining why this matters to the community

+---

+## Release Halfway Point

+### Week 8

+- Send a "Release Update / State of the Release" email with the number of enhancements tracked, retro dates, upcoming deadlines and solicit exceptions for Enhancements Freeze, feature blogs for the release, Doc PRs for new or updated docs associated with tracked enhancements, and release themes.

+### Week 9

+- Exception requests for Enhancements Freeze should be almost zero
+- Check in with SIGs on their enhancement work to make sure they know Code Freeze is 3 weeks away, as well as emailing the [kubernetes-dev] list, and notifying the community at the weekly meeting
+  - Verify with SIGs if there are any planned deprecations or removals targeting the release.
+- Adjust the enhancements repo/tracking spreadsheet as necessary (this may also require modifying themes that can’t be delivered)

+### Week 10

+- If there are any deprecations or removals, the Release Team should publish a Deprecations and Removals blog.
+  - The Enhancements team starts to communicate with the Comms team bout deprecations and removals targeting the release.
+  - A Release Team representative (ideally from Comms) should attend the SIG Docs meeting to raise awareness about the Deprecations and Removals blog for reviews.
 - Ping role leads reminding them to start considering succession plans.
 If they are handing the role off to a successor, identifying them early gives more time for the committed volunteer to get targeted mentoring.

+### Week 11

+- The once-weekly release meeting schedule now shifts to M, W, F and becomes burndown-specific (the template should be used from here forward and will need to be updated ahead of the meeting, which takes about 10 minutes for the lead, and less for the other team members)
+- The first retrospective meeting is scheduled for the first week of M, W, F burndown meetings, typically mid-week.
+  Confirm the Emeritus Adviser can serve as facilitator.
+If Emeritus Adviser is unavailable then defer the responsibility as appropriate.
+- Make sure everyone knows the Docs deadline (PRs ready for review) is coming the following week.
+- The Deprecations and Removals blog is scheduled for next week shortly after Code Freeze.
+A draft of the blog should be started as reviews and iterations will be needed before publication next week.
+- Follow up with SIGs on release themes.

 #### Code Freeze Day

-Code Freeze will typically fall around Weeks 8 or 9 depending on the length or release cycle.
+Code Freeze will typically fall around Weeks 12 or 13 depending on the length or release cycle.
 As Code Freeze approaches here are some good practices

 - Monitor the enhancements spreadsheet to get an idea of how many PRs are still outstanding leading up to Code Freeze
 - Send a reminder email to [kubernetes-dev]